Frequently Asked Questions

 Q. Are there any tentative dates set as to when phase one will end and phase two will begin and so on?

 A. Louisiana is currently operating in Phase 2 of its COVID-19 mitigation efforts.
-The proclamation we are currently operating under was set to expire on Friday, July 24, 2020; however, Governor Edwards announced on Tuesday, July 21, 2020, that Louisiana would continue in Phase 2 until Friday, August 7, 2020.
+The proclamation we are currently operating under is in effect until Friday, August 28, 2020.
 We will update our district plans according to future proclamations as necessary.

 Questions Concerning Employees